asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 - If you are already measuring DORA metrics, relentlessly ask what each DORA metric translates to in terms of money.
 - Along the way of the graph, list out other incidental cash outflows.
 - Remember that story points must always be converted into hours to actually be incorporated into economic estimates.
 - Build Options tree.
 Deduce whether it is better to defer execution, or do it right now.
+See **Articulating Value (The Value of Timing, aka Real Options)** for guidance on this.
+- Examples of architectural options are:
+  - Architecture Seams in Monoliths
+  - Spikes
+  - Simply waiting (**YAGNI - You Aren't Gonna Need It**)
 - Non-technical things can also be calculated, i.e., the need for training.
 - These metrics must be measured as part of standardised project protocols.